ofresh/plume_testnet_autoscript/README.md

 ## Documentation

-Detailed instructions for setting up and using the script are available in the documentation at https://www.youtube.com/watch?v=zU6kAyksR0E
+Detailed instructions for setting up and using the script are available in the documentation at https://www.youtube.com/watch?v=zU6kAyksR0E and t.me/ofreshablecrypto

 ## License